Shujabad: History

 Shujabad is a historical city which dates back to the time of its capture by Muhammad ibn Qasim in 711 AD.
 The name of Shujabad is derived from its Afghan ruler's name Nawab Shuja Khan, the second son of Nawab Zahid Khan who twice remained the governor (Subedar) of Multan under Ahmed Shah Durrani's rule (also known as Ahmad Shah Abdali).
 He founded the Shujabad city in 1750 and built the fortification wall between 1767 and 1772.
 He left Multan and came to Shujabad in 1772 to save his life after he was badly defeated by the Mughals who laid siege to Multan.
-He hid himself in the fort to save himself from the Mughal Army and died in 1775 AD and was buried outside the city in a locality known as Basti Khairpur.
+He hid in the fort to save himself from the Mughal Army and died in 1775 AD and was buried outside the city in a locality known as Basti Khairpur.
 Old city of Shujabad was protected and made secured against the invaders with the huge and high wall all around the city by the Nawab and founder of the city Shuja Khan.
 Though the condition of the wall is deteriorating yet it is still in its original position.
-It is very much planned city at that time.
+It was very much planned city at that time.
 The arrangement of old city is symmetrical.
-There are four Bazaars within the walled city i.e. Multani Bazaar, Rasheed Shah Bazaar, Rail Bazaar and Chotaka Bazaar on the names of its four respective doors (Railway Gate (open towards railway station), Multani Gate (open towards Multan), Rasheed Shah Gate (having the tomb of Rasheed Shah), Chutaka Gate (as Chutaka means crossing of four roads, four roads going on different directions from this gate).
+There are four Bazaars within the walled city i.e. Multani Bazaar, Rasheed Shah Bazaar, Rail Bazaar and Chotaka Bazaar on the names of its four respective doors: Railway Gate (open towards railway station), Multani Gate (open towards Multan), Rasheed Shah Gate (having the tomb of Rasheed Shah), Chutaka Gate (as Chutaka means crossing of four roads, four roads going on different directions from this gate).
 Chandni Chowk is the center of all Bazaars.
-In the ancient time all the gates were locked at night.
-Only little outlets were being used for in coming and out going.
+In the ancient time, all the gates were locked at night.
+Only little outlets were being used for in coming and outgoing.
 Shujabad is also very famous due to the presence of saints.
-Rasheed Shah was a very famous Dervish (Sufi saint) of Shujabad region and his dargah (Sufi shrine) is located within the walled city.
+Rasheed Shah was a very famous Dervish (Sufi saint) of the Shujabad region and his dargah (Sufi shrine) is located within the walled city.
 Shujaabad is famous for its mangoes as well.